dimesoftware/facteur/docs/index.md

 **Composers** enable you to create an email request, which contains the email variables like subject, body and the email addresses to send the mail to.

 **Compilers** are a part of the email composition in that it allows to fetch a template and populate the email body with data from a custom view model.

 The templates can be stored anywhere.
 By default they are stored in the folder where the application is hosted but it can also be retrieved from an Azure blob, FTP drive, etc. Using **template providers** and **resolvers**, you can write your own logic to fetch the right template for the job.

 Lastly and obviously, there are the various mail services, also known as **endpoints** in Facteur. emails can be sent with good old SMTP, Microsoft Graph API, SendGrid, etc.

-## Installation
+## Packages

+### Base library

-Use the package manager NuGet to install the base library of Facteur:
+Use the package manager NuGet to install the **base library** of Facteur:

 `dotnet add package Facteur`

+### Endpoints

-Next it is up to you to decide which _endpoint_ you want to use:
+Next it is up to you to decide which **endpoint** you want to use:

 | Service             | Command                               |
 | ------------------- | ------------------------------------- |